adarshkoppamanjunath/data_compression/README.md

 RLE Algorithm to compress and decompress a given data buffer of bytes.

 ## Repository Structure
 Data-Compression/
-│ │── data_compress.py # Compression interface with RLE implemented.
+│
-│ │── test_data_compression.py # pytest used to test RLE
+├── data_compress.py           # Compression interface with RLE implemented
-│ │── input_data.py # add your testdata here.
-Append input to test_data dict variable.
+├── test_data_compression.py   # Tests using pytest for RLE functionality
-│── test_validation_files/ # Consists file for uncompressed and compressed data.
+├── input_data.py              # Test data, add input data to the test_data dict variable
-│── README.md # Project documentation
+│
-│── requirements.txt # Required libraries
+├── test_validation_files/     # Contains uncompressed and compressed data for validation │
-│── .gitignore # Files to exclude from git repo
+├── README.md                  # Documentation of the project
-│── .dockerfile # To create image and run it in container.
+├── requirements.txt           # List of required libraries for the project ├── .gitignore                 # Files to exclude from git repository (e.g., temporary files, logs) ├── .dockerfile                # Dockerfile to create image and run the container

 ## To use this locally,
 - git clone https://github.com/adarshkoppamanjunath/data_compression.git